What is a conservator?

 Who will be the conservator?

 In most cases, a close relative is appointed to serve as the conservator.
 The same person may be both the conservator and the guardian.
 Although the conservator is not required to live in Oregon, it may be difficult for a conservator who lives far away to carry out his or her duties if there are assets in Oregon that need to be monitored closely.
-When a close relative is not available or suitable, or when family members disagree about who should be the conservator, the court may appoint a bank or a trust company, the state Department of Veterans' Affairs, or a professional fiduciary to serve as the conservator.
-Professional fiduciaries have training or experience in areas such as nursing, social work, case management, gerontology, long term care, banking, bookkeeping, law, and mediation and are available to act as conservators for financially incapable people.
-You can find more information about the professional fiduciaries at the web site of the Guardian/Conservator Association of Oregon, www.gcaoregon.org.
+When a close relative is not available or suitable, or when family members disagree about who should be the conservator, the court may appoint a bank or a trust company, the state Department of Veterans’ Affairs, or a professional fiduciary to serve as the conservator.
+Professional fiduciaries may have experience in areas such as nursing, social work, care management, banking, bookkeeping, and law, and are available to act as conservators for financially incapable people.
+A petition asking the court to appoint a professional fiduciary as the conservator has to include proof that the professional fiduciary is certified by the Center for Guardianship Certification.
+You can find more information about professional fiduciaries at the web site of the Guardian/Conservator Association of Oregon, www.gcaoregon.org.
 The attorneys at The Elder Law Firm represent professional fiduciaries in some cases and work with them in others.

 How much does a conservatorship cost?

-The out-of-pocket costs to begin a conservatorship are the filing fee, which ranges from $78 to $662 (in 2010) depending on the amount of assets, plus the expenses for having the respondent personally served, submitting judgments to the court, getting certified copies from the court, etc., which are usually around $150.
+The out-of-pocket costs to begin a conservatorship are the filing fee, which ranges from $265 to $1,109 (in 2018) depending on the amount of assets, plus the expenses for having the respondent personally served, getting certified copies from the court, etc., which are usually around $200.
 In some cases, it is necessary to pay for a medical or psychological evaluation or other assessment of the respondent.
-There will also be an annual premium for the bond and filing fees for annual accounts, which can be paid out of the protected person's funds.
+There will also be an annual premium for the bond and filing fees for annual accounts, which can be paid out of the protected person’s funds.

 As in guardianships, the attorney fees are based on the amount of time spent.
 The attorney fees will be higher in emergency situations and in contested cases because more time and work is required.
-If the court appoints the conservator, the attorney can submit a detailed description of the time spent on the case and the out-of-pocket expenses to the court and ask the judge to approve having those legal fees and costs paid out of the protected person's funds.
-The judge can also approve payment for the time spent by a professional fiduciary or by a family member or a friend who is serving as the conservator.
+If the court appoints the conservator, an attorney who represents the petitioner, the conservator, or the protected person can submit a detailed description of the time spent on the case and the out-of-pocket expenses to the court and ask the judge to approve having those legal fees and costs paid out of the protected person’s funds.
+The judge can also approve payment for the time spent by a professional fiduciary or by a relative or a friend who is serving as the conservator.